 The Premiere status of your film is an important factor; and all things being equal, the premiere will get the slot.
 But it’s not absolute – SXSW makes exceptions for films we love regardless of where they’ve screened.
 For example, the majority of our 2018 Festival Favorites section was comprised of non-premieres.

-The Early Submission deadline for the 2019 SXSW Film Festival is on August 23.
 Head over to our Film Submissions page for more information about additional deadlines and fees.

 World Premiere: Your film has never screened publicly at any festival, in theaters, broadcast on television or online.